cleanlab/regression-label-error-benchmark/README.md

     - `modeling`: This folder contains all the information and code needed to train models on a specific dataset.
 Each dataset will have a folder named after itself i.e., airquality_co etc. Each dataset folder has three sub-directories:
     - `predictions`: It stores predictions of different models considered during training.
     - `trained_models`: Stores the trained models as required.
-    - `training`: It consist of notebook to perform trainig.
-It currently has defined pipeline to train models using AutoGluon.